-The Isnags, natives of Apayao are endowed with rich cultural heritage that make them unique from the other tribes in the country.
+The Isnags, natives of Apayao, are endowed with a rich cultural heritage that makes them unique from the other tribes in the country.
 They live in the northern part of the Cordillera administrative region.
 Most of them inhabited the municipalities of Conner, Kabugao, Calanasan, and Pudtol.

-One most striking is their traditions and beliefs system where they believe the “anitos” form part of the rituals particularly in the conservation and preservation of natural resources (Walsh et al., 2013).
-To them, preserving and giving respect to nature especially the forests where medicinal plants and first grown trees are found is a lofty way of pleasing the anitos.
-They believe that these are the dwelling places of their gods, hence, there is the abundance of fauna (Tripathi & Bhattarya, 2004).
+One most striking is their traditions and belief system where they believe the “anitos” form part of the rituals, particularly in the conservation and preservation of natural resources (Walsh et al., 2013).
+To them, preserving and giving respect to nature, especially the forests where medicinal plants and first-grown trees are found, is a lofty way of pleasing the anitos.
+They believe that these are the dwelling places of their gods, hence, there is an abundance of fauna (Tripathi & Bhattarya, 2004).

 The Lapat System is one of the Isnags’ traditional practices that promotes the conservation of natural resources.
 Lapat is an Isnag term which means prohibition, restriction, or no trespassing.
 When a lapat is declared, the Isnag folks invoke the presence of the anitos and the spirit of the dead to help them guard the lapat area to preserve its sacredness from intruders and violators.
 This is not an ordinary segment of the Isnag culture, but rather one of the most respected practices even today (Cayaba, 2018; Chunhabunyatip et al., 2018).
-This is also now practiced by some other municipalities of Apayao even though these are not dominantly inhabited by Isnags because of its positive impact to natural resources conservation (DeWalt, 1994).
+This is also now practiced by some other municipalities of Apayao, even though these are not dominantly inhabited by Isnags because of its positive impact on natural resources conservation (DeWalt, 1994).

-Jocano (1994) expressed the necessity to study about the beliefs and practices of indigenous peoples (IPs) to preserve these cultures while there are still old folks who can provide significant and adequate information about this culture.
+Jocano (1994) expressed the necessity to study the beliefs and practices of indigenous peoples (IPs) to preserve these cultures while there are still old folks who can provide significant and adequate information about this culture.
 This is further stressed by Grenier (1998) when he said that when a knowledgeable old man dies, a whole library dies with him.

-In 1912 when the first group of Catholic missionaries came to Apayao, they have appreciated and accepted the practice and became part of its advocacy in the communities they served to minimize rampant and wanton loss of natural resources (Mabborang, 2022; Bohensky et al., 2013).
-Likewise, when the Americans came, they upheld the tradition with awe and admiration to the Isnags for maintaining an effective social and environmental standard that controlled the unwise utilization and consumption of the vast and rich natural wealth of the place during that time (Assefa & Hans-Rudolf, 2017).
+In 1912, when the first group of Catholic missionaries came to Apayao, they appreciated and accepted the practice and became part of its advocacy in the communities they served to minimize rampant and wanton loss of natural resources (Mabborang, 2022; Bohensky et al., 2013).
+Likewise, when the Americans came, they upheld the tradition with awe and admiration for the Isnags for maintaining an effective social and environmental standard that controlled the unwise utilization and consumption of the vast and rich natural wealth of the place during that time (Assefa & Hans-Rudolf, 2017).

 However, in the early 80’s, when several forms of businesses were opened in the province, and commercialism was the focus of the trade industry, several methods of illegal fishing and hunting were introduced by the different business owners, which have strongly influenced the perspectives of the natives in their traditional fishing and hunting (Rajasekaran et al., 1991).
 The natives found the modern method amazing, easier, and with much fun, thus making the elderly more challenged to impose the practice of lapat in the community (Caronan, 2019).